Storm Eowyn leaves 100,000 households without power as 100mph gust recorded

 A gust of 100mph was recorded at Drumalbin in South Lanarkshire early on Friday afternoon – the strongest gust so far in the UK during Storm Eowyn, the Met Office said.

-Trains have been suspended across the country and hundreds of schools are shut, with vehicles blown over and roads closed in some areas due to debris.
+Trains are suspended across the country and hundreds of schools were shut, with vehicles blown over and roads closed in some areas due to debris.

-Police Scotland said no motorists should travel in or to the red weather warning area.
+Police Scotland advised motorists against travel in or to the red weather warning area.

-The force said it has responded to 11 incidents so far where HGVs have overturned due to high winds, and it urged lorry drivers to heed travel advice.
+The force said it has responded to 11 incidents where HGVs have overturned due to high winds, and it urged lorry drivers to heed travel advice.

 One person was taken to Glasgow Royal Infirmary following a one-car crash on the A81 Strathblane Road near the entrance to Mugdock Country Park.

-The Met Office red warning runs until 5pm and covers the central belt including Glasgow and Edinburgh, stretching north on the west coast to Jura in Argyll and Bute.
+The Met Office red warning ran until 5pm and covered the central belt including Glasgow and Edinburgh, stretching north on the west coast to Jura in Argyll and Bute.

 It originally stretched south to Stranraer in Dumfries and Galloway but at around 11am on Friday this was extended to cover most of Dumfries and Galloway.

-A yellow warning of wind covering the whole of Scotland is in force until midnight, an amber warning of wind south of Mull in the west to Montrose in the east is in force until 9pm, and an amber wind warning for northern Scotland is in force from 1pm on Friday until 6am on Saturday.
+A yellow warning of wind covering the whole of Scotland is in force until midnight, an amber warning of wind south of Mull in the west to Montrose in the east is in force until 9pm, and an amber wind warning for northern Scotland is in force until 6am on Saturday.

 The Scottish Government’s Resilience Room met on Friday afternoon and officials said around 100,000 households are without power.